georgringer/news/Documentation/AdministratorManual/BestPractice/PreviewOfRecord/Index.rst

 .. include:: /Includes.rst.txt

-:guilabel:`View` Button for news records
+:guilabel:`View` button for news records
 ----------------------------------------

 It is possible to activate the :guilabel:`View` Button for news records.